Skip to main content

 Flare-up management: cooking fat drips onto hot surfaces and ignites.
 Cheap grills channel drippings onto the burners directly, causing constant flare-ups.
 Weber's Flavorizer bars angle over the burners and vaporize some drippings (flavor) while channeling the rest away from the flame.
 This matters for cooking chicken thighs and pork chops where fat rendering is continuous.

 Warranty: Weber's 10-year warranty on burners and grates is the best in this price range by a significant margin.
 Napoleon offers 15 years on burners.
 Char-Broil offers 2-5 years depending on the component.
-When evaluating total cost, warranty coverage changes the math on a $229 grill vs a $499 grill.
+When evaluating total cost, warranty coverage changes the math on a budget grill vs a Weber.

 Gas vs. Charcoal Under $500

-The most common comparison at this price: should I buy a $500 gas grill or a $200 Weber kettle and a $300 pellet grill?
+The most common comparison at this price: should I buy one gas grill, or split the budget between a Weber kettle and a cheap pellet grill?

 Gas wins on convenience.
 Turn the knob, wait 10 minutes, cook.
 Total time to food: 20-25 minutes including preheat.
 No ash, minimal cleanup.